Law Day 2026

 Important Lawyer Stuff:

-Submissions will not be accepted and are ineligible if they include any content that contains or appears to contain profane, obscene, or inappropriate material; glorifies or condones, endorses or encourages any illegal activity; and/or includes any derogatory characterization of any person or group based on age, race, color, gender, gender identity and expression, sexual orientation, religious beliefs, marital status, mental or physical disability, citizenship, creed, national origin, physical appearance, political affiliation, union membership, or other unethical or unlawful factors.
+Submissions will not be accepted and are ineligible if they include any content that contains or appears to contain profane, obscene, or inappropriate material; glorify or condone, endorse or encourage, any illegal activity; and/or include any derogatory characterization of any person or group based on age, race, color, gender, gender identity and expression, sexual orientation, religious beliefs, marital status, mental or physical disability, citizenship, creed, national origin, physical appearance, political affiliation, union membership, or other unethical or unlawful factors.

 All entries become the property of the Superior Court of California, County of Santa Clara.
 Students are encouraged to keep copies of their entries.
 Excerpts from submissions may be displayed in Judicial Branch publications and/or websites.
 Entries will not be used for commercial purposes.